ePages-de/restdocs-raml/README.md

 You find the HTML file under `build/ramldoc/api.raml.html` after running the gradle task.

-:warning: the current version of raml2html is only working with RAML 1.0
+:warning: the current version of raml2html is only working with RAML 1.0 - you have to fall back to raml2html version 3 - `npm install -g raml2html@3.0.1`

 ## Limitations